lazarusA/JuliaDocs/docs/devdocs/aot.md

 This document describes the design and structure of the ahead-of-time (AOT) compilation system in Julia.
 This system is used when generating system images and package images.
 Much of the implementation described here is located in `aotcompile.cpp`, `staticdata.c`, and `processor.cpp`

-## Introduction {#Introduction}
+## Introduction

 Though Julia normally compiles code just-in-time (JIT), it is possible to compile code ahead of time and save the resulting code to a file.
 This can be useful for a number of reasons:
 1. To reduce the time it takes to start a Julia process.

-1. To reduce the time spent in the JIT compiler instead of executing code (time to first execution, TTFX).
+2. To reduce the time spent in the JIT compiler instead of executing code (time to first execution, TTFX).

-1. To reduce the amount of memory used by the JIT compiler.
+3. To reduce the amount of memory used by the JIT compiler.

 ## High-Level Overview {#High-Level-Overview}